-- Rally is a sport in which the dog and handler complete a course that has been designed by the rally judge.
-The judge tells the handler to begin, and the dog and handler proceed at their own pace through a course of designated stations (10-20, depending on the level).
-Each of these stations has a sign providing instructions regarding the next skill that is to be performed.
-Scoring is not as rigorous as traditional obedience. - All Novice and Intermediate exercises are judged on leash and all Rally Advanced and Excellent exercises are judged off leash.
+• Rally is a sport in which the dog and handler complete a

+• All Novice and Intermediate exercises are judged on leash and all Rally Advanced and Excellent exercises are judged off leash.
 All dogs must enter and leave the ring on leash.
 The leash must be made of fabric or leather and needs to be long enough to provide adequate slack.

 - 1. Rally Novice Year 1 showing

-- 2. Rally Intermediate Year 2 + showing
+- $2. \ Rally\ Intermediate Year\ 2 + showing$

 - 3. Rally Advanced off leash